Carpentry Math

 Carpentry Math - Right Triangles - The Pythagorean Theorem

-The Pythagorean theorem is used extensively in carpentry and construction.
+The Pythagorean Theorem is used extensively in carpentry and construction.
 Almost every carpentry project involves some combination of squares and triangles.

 Pythagorean Theorem